defi-wonderland/opUSDC/README.md

 ```

 ## Migrating to Native USDC
-> ⚠️ Migrating to native USDC is a manual process that requires communication with circle, this section assumes both parties are ready to migrate to native USDC.
+> ⚠️ Migrating to native USDC is a manual process that requires communication with Circle, this section assumes both parties are ready to migrate to native USDC.

 In order to migrate to native USDC, you will need to fill out these variables in the `.env` file:
 ```python